VCTLabs/vct-beagleboard-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir beagleboard-bsp
   $ cd beagleboard-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-dunfell
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b poky-dunfell
   $ repo sync

 At the end of the commands you have every metadata you need to start work with.